TEBRUS-Digital-Studio/legal/TERMS_OF_SERVICE.md

 2. Use **Emulators** or rooted/jailbroken devices.
 3. Create **multiple accounts** (Multi-accounting is considered fraud).
 4. Use bots, scripts, or auto-clickers.
+5. Submit **False Information** in Surveys: Providing inconsistent answers, speeding through surveys (answering faster than humanly possible), or using fake demographic data is strictly prohibited.

+**Consequences & Chargebacks:**
-**Consequences:** Violation of these rules will result in an **immediate account suspension** and forfeiture of all unredeemed points.
+*   **Suspension:** Violation of these rules will result in an **immediate account suspension**.
+*   **Point Revocation (Chargebacks):** You acknowledge that our partners (e.g., TheoremReach) monitor response quality.
+If a partner issues a "Reversal" or "Chargeback" due to poor quality responses or fraudulent activity detected post-reward, TEBRUS reserves the right to **deduct the corresponding TEBCOINS** from your balance, potentially resulting in a negative balance.

 ## 8. Rewards and Payouts